 Whether you’re searching for your first home or looking to settle down for your golden years, moving to a new city is no small task.
-A ton of factors play into the decision of where to settle — searching for a good school system, a vibrant cultural scene, or maybe just a deli where you can become a celebrated regular.
-But in the end, realistically, your decision may come down to price.
-According to the Council for Community and Economic Research (C2ER), the cost of living in a city can either be extremely prohibitive or wildly appealing depending on its geographic location.
-Here are the current cities with the highest and lowest costs of living across the U.S.
+A number of factors play into the decision of where to live — perhaps a good school system, a vibrant cultural scene, proximity to loved ones, or even just a deli where you can become a celebrated regular.
+But one of the most important factors, if not the most important factor, is price.
+According to an analysis released in December 2025 by the Council for Community and Economic Research (C2ER), the cost of living in an urban area can be either extremely prohibitive or wildly appealing.
+Here are the current cities with the highest and lowest costs of living across the U.S., based on C2ER’s analysis.

 The Highest